dmahon30/Digital-Basics-Markdown-Tutorial/Academic_Work.md

-# My Favorite piece of Academic Work: *Does an internship count?*
+# My Favorite Piece of Academic Work: *Does an internship count?*

 The work I did during my summer 2021 internship was an amazing and eye-opening academic experience.
 It was almost entirely self-directed learning, and it was web-based design.
 I had no idea that I enjoyed this type of work, but it really merged my love of design with my love of history and storytelling.
 I was tasked with re-designing a website for a heritage project that connected historic sites with an online database of stories about that site's history via a QR code on nearby traffic boxes.
 I had no web design or user experience design background before tackling this project.